hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere-template/README.md

     }
   ]
 }
 ```

-In the example above, the result of each builder is passed through the defined
+In the example above, the result of each builder is passed through the defined sequence of
-sequence of post-processors starting with the `vsphere` post-processor which
+post-processors starting with the `vsphere` post-processor which will upload the artifact to a
-will upload the artifact to a vSphere endpoint.
-The resulting artifact is then
+vSphere endpoint.
+The resulting artifact is then passed on to the `vsphere-template` post-processor
-passed on to the `vsphere-template` post-processor which handles marking a VM
-as a template.
+which handles marking a VM as a template.
 In JSON, note that the `vsphere` and `vsphere-template`
 post-processors can be paired together in their own array.

 ## Permissions

-The vSphere post processor needs several privileges to be able to mark the
+The post processor needs several privileges to be able to mark the virtual as a template.

-vm as a template.
-Rather than giving full administrator access, you can create
+Rather than giving full administrator access, you can create a role to give the post-processor the
-a role to give the post-processor the privileges necessary to run.
-Here is an
+privileges necessary to run.

-example role that will work.
-Please note that this is a user-supplied list so
+Below is an example role that will work.
+Please note that this is a user-supplied list so there may
-there may be a few extraneous privilegess that are not strictly required.
+be a few extraneous privileges that are not strictly required.

 For vSphere, the role needs the following privileges:

-    `Datastore.AllocateSpace`
+- `Datastore.AllocateSpace`
-    `Host.Config.AdvancedConfig`
+- `Host.Config.AdvancedConfig`
-    `Host.Config.NetService`
+- `Host.Config.NetService`
-    `Host.Config.Network`
+- `Host.Config.Network`
-    `Network.Assign`
+- `Network.Assign`
-    `System.Anonymous`
+- `System.Anonymous`
-    `System.Read`
+- `System.Read`
-    `System.View`
+- `System.View`
-    `VApp.Import`
+- `VApp.Import`
-    `VirtualMachine.Config.AddNewDisk`
+- `VirtualMachine.Config.AddNewDisk`
-    `VirtualMachine.Config.AdvancedConfig`
+- `VirtualMachine.Config.AdvancedConfig`
-    `VirtualMachine.Inventory.Delete`
+- `VirtualMachine.Inventory.Delete`

   and either (if `reregister_vm` is `false`):

-    `VirtualMachine.Provisioning.MarkAsTemplate`
+  - `VirtualMachine.Provisioning.MarkAsTemplate`

   or (if `reregister_vm` is `true` or unset):

-    `VirtualMachine.Inventory.Register`
+  - `VirtualMachine.Inventory.Register`
-    `VirtualMachine.Inventory.Unregister`
+  - `VirtualMachine.Inventory.Unregister`

 The role must be authorized on the:

-    `Cluster of the host`
+- Cluster of the host.
-    `The destination folder`
-    `The destination datastore`
+- The destination folder.
+- The destination datastore.
-    `The network to be assigned`
+- The network to be assigned.

 # Troubleshooting

-Some users have reported that vSphere templates created from local vSphere builds
+Some users have reported that vSphere templates created from local vSphere builds get their boot
-get their boot order reset to cdrom only instead of the original boot order
+order reset to CD-ROM only instead of the original boot order defined by the template.
+If this issue
-defined by the template.
-If this issue affects you, the solution is to set
-`"bios.hddOrder": "scsi0:0"` in your builder's `vmx_data`.
+affects you, the solution is to set `"bios.hddOrder": "scsi0:0"` in your builder's `vmx_data`.

-Packer doesn't automatically do this for you because it causes strange upload
-behavior in certain versions of `ovftool`.